-Signs of potential problem: - call a veterinarian
+Signs of potential problem - call a veterinarian

-- If the foal comes out covered in brown staining - Bleeding from the mare or foal - Mare showing signs of colic post foaling - Foal is very dull once born dose not attempt to stand or nurse - Increase in Foal respiration rate or effort - Not passing meconium or urinating within 12 hr of birth, or showing signs of colic - Mares placenta dose not pass within 4 hr of birth - Mare dull, depressed or foot sore any period of days after foaling - At any stage if you are worried or have any concerns please call your Veterinarian
+- If the foal comes out covered in brown staining - Bleeding from the mare of foal - Mare showing signs of colic post foaling - Foal is very dull once born does not attempt to stand or nurse - Increase in Foal respiration rate or effort - Not passing meconium or urinating within 12hr birth, or showing signs of colic - Mares' placenta does not pass within 4hr of birth - Mare dull, depressed or foot sore any period of days after foaling - At any stage if you are worried or have any concerns, please call your veterinarian.

-Knowing what to expect during a normal delivery is the key to staying calm during this exciting period, but we would encourage you to contact us sooner rather than later if you have any concerns.
+Knowing what to expect during a normal delivery is the key to staying calm during this exciting period but we would encourage you to contact us sooner rather than later if you have any concerns.